-In optomechanical systems \cite{OM} the interaction occurs between a light field and a mechanical oscillator via radiation pressure.
-These type of systems have been known for a long time in, say, macroscopic optics \cite {Meystre}, and to some extent resemble a nonlinear Kerr cavity \cite{LL} as the cavity length (and consequently the cavity resonance) depends on the intracavity field intensity.
-At present, the stress is made on their capability to show quantum coherent phenomena such as cooling and amplification \cite{CoolAmp}, or strong (linear) coupling effects like optomechanically induced transparency \cite{OMIT}.
-Attention has also been recently paid to the nonlinear dynamics of optomechanical arrays \cite{OMA}, cavities in which radiation pressure competes with the photothermal effect \cite{RPPT}, planar dual-nanoweb waveguides subject to radiation pressure \cite{DualNano}, and optomechanical cavities containing atomic ensembles \cite{Atomic}.
+In typical optomechanical cavities \cite{OM} the interaction occurs between a light field and a mechanical oscillator via radiation pressure.
+This type of system has been known for a long time in classical optics \cite{Meystre}, and to some extent resembles a nonlinear Kerr cavity \cite{LL} as the cavity length (and consequently the cavity resonance) depends on the intracavity field intensity.
+At present, the stress is made on their capability to show quantum coherent phenomena such as cooling and amplification \cite{CoolAmp}, strong (linear) coupling effects like optomechanically induced transparency \cite{OMIT}, or to prepare squeezed states of light dissipatively \cite {Fabre94,Mancini94,Brooks12,Safavi13}.
+Attention has also been recently paid to the nonlinear dynamics of optomechanical arrays \cite{OMA}, cavities in which radiation pressure competes with the photothermal effect \cite{RPPT}, planar dual-nanoweb waveguides subject to radiation pressure \cite{DualNano} , and optomechanical cavities containing atomic ensembles \cite{Atomic}.

-Except for some of these recent works, up to now most of the studies have considered a small number of modes either in the radiation or the mechanical fields.
-However multimode configurations can provide optomechanical systems with new capabilities, as the nonlinear interplay between many optical and mechanical modes entails the existence of correlations between them.
-At the quantum level, these correlations may lead to multipartite entanglement \cite{Horodecki,Pfister,Patera12}.
-At the classical level, they help for the spontaneous appearance of dissipative structures that are long range ordered field configurations, including periodic and quasiperiodic patterns as well as localized structures \cite {StaliunasVSM}, which may even exhibit nontrivial temporal behavior.
+Except for some of these recent works, up to now most studies deal with a small number of modes either in the optical or the mechanical degrees of freedom, while the nonlinear interplay between many optical and mechanical modes entails the existence of correlations among them that can provide optomechanical systems with new capabilities.
+At the quantum level, these correlations may lead to multipartite entanglement \cite {Horodecki,Pfister,Patera12}; at the classical level, they help for the spontaneous appearance of dissipative structures that are long range ordered configurations, including periodic, quasiperiodic and aperiodic patterns, as well as localized structures, which may also exhibit nontrivial temporal behavior \cite{StaliunasVSM}.

-The interplay between the quantum and classical perspectives in multimode systems has received theoretical attention in the past mainly in the context of optical parametric oscillators, and some exciting phenomena have been predicted \cite{OPOs}.
-However no such studies exist concerning optomechanical systems.